makrai/notes/harm24-odyssey-ser-chall.md

 # 2. Data

 * The average duration of utterances in the training set is 5.8 seconds
-* we decided to automatically transcribe all data splits on our own, in order for the evaluation data transcripts to be consistent with training and development data.
-This was done using the NVIDIA NeMo Canary 1B1 multilingual ASR model [17], using greedy decoding
+* we decided to automatically transcribe all data splits on our own, in order for the eval data transcripts to be consistent with training & dev
+  * using the NVIDIA NeMo Canary 1B1 multiling ASR model [17], greedy decoding

 # 3. Methods